-The Local Government Act 2003 places a duty on the Executive Director of Resources, as the GLA's statutory Chief Finance Officer, to report on the robustness and adequacy of the estimates made for the purposes of the budget's statutory calculations.
+The Local Government Act 2003 places a duty on the GLA's statutory Chief Finance Officer, to report on the robustness and adequacy of the estimates made for the purposes of the budget's statutory calculations.
 This is covered within the information and advice provided below.

-A summarised version of the statutory budget process for 2023-24 is set out in the following table.
+A summarised version of the statutory budget process for 2024-25 is set out in the following table.